AIP Mediterranean Flatbread Pizza (Paleo, Vegan Option)

 To make the dough, I first blend the plantains, melted coconut butter, and, apple cider vinegar in a blender.
 Then I add the dry ingredients and blend again till smooth.

 If you don’t have a blender, a food processor works as well.
-I did notice than when I tried to triple this recipe, my blender struggled a little bit so I had to pull the dough out and knead it by hand.
+I did notice that when I tried to triple this recipe, my blender struggled a little bit so I had to pull the dough out and knead it by hand.
 This works fine as long as you blend the plantains, coconut butter, and apple cider vinegar first so you’re starting with a nice smooth base.

 Make-Ahead and Save for Later; How to Store